×

 Will I need to travel to see a specialist?

 "My insurance is only good for Colombia.
 There are a multitude of available clinics/hospitals from the small towns to the big cities.
-My wife received decent care in a small town with SaludTotal for a ear infection.," commented one expat living in Bucaramanga, Colombia.
+My wife received decent care in a small town with SaludTotal for a ear infection.," wrote an expat living in Bucaramanga.

 "As a member of SaludCoop, get same benefits wherever I go-in country.
-Most major cities have this EPS represented," wrote one expat.
+Most major cities have this EPS represented," said an expat in Colombia.

 View More Answers